openzipkin/zipkin-js/packages/zipkin-transport-http/README.md

     httpInterval: 1000, // How often to sync spans.
 Optional (defaults to 1000)
     headers: {'Authorization': 'secret'}, // Custom HTTP headers.
 Optional
     timeout: 1000, // Timeout for HTTP Post.
 Optional (defaults to 0)
-    maxPayloadSize: 0 // Max payload size for zipkin span.
+    maxPayloadSize: 0, // Max payload size for zipkin span.
 Optional (defaults to 0)
     agent: new http.Agent({keepAlive: true}), // Agent used for network related options.
 Optional (defaults to null)
-    log: noop // Logger to use.
+    log: noop, // Logger to use.
 Optional (defaults to console)
     fetchImplementation: require('node-fetch') // Pluggable fetch implementation (defaults to global fetch or fallsback to node fetch)
   })
 });